 To purchase a classic car, you must understand two things; the fact that it can be for investment purposes or for purely personal gratification.

-Iconic models like the Ferrari 250 GT, 1955 Mercedes-Benz 300SL, and 1960s Porsche 911 are not only revered for their aesthetic and historical value but are also considered among the top ten most investable classic cars.
+Iconic models like the Ferrari 250 GT, 1955 Mercedes-Benz 300SL, and 1960s 911 from the Porsche brand are not only revered for their aesthetic and historical value but are also considered among the top ten most investable classic cars.

 However, not all classic cars are worth the investment.
 Some models, despite their popularity and desirability, may not appreciate in value or yield significant returns over time.
 This is where thorough research and market knowledge come into play.